department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.allergyIntolerance-intro.md

 - based on US-Core for AllergyIntolerance Resource profile
 - `patient` is a reference to this patient
 - a `clinicalStatus` of `active`
-- a `code` which tells you what the patient is allergic to
+- a `code.text` which tells you what the patient is allergic to
-  - at least `code.text`
-  - may be a `code.coding.display` when the allergy is to a medication and we have a drug indicated, but it is not coded so is only recorded as a display.
-  - do not have any other codes available
 - `category` only `medication`, `food`, and/or `environment`
 - `identifier` will hold the record identifier from Vista
 - `onsetDateTime` will hold the observed time